cockroachdb/docs/v22.1/hashicorp-integration.md

 Vault's [Transit Secrets Engine](https://www.vaultproject.io/docs/secrets/transit) can be used to generate suitable encryption keys for use as your cluster's store key.

-## Using Vault's PKI Secrets Engine to manage a {{ site.data.products.core }} cluster's server and client certificates
+## Use Vault's PKI Secrets Engine to manage a {{ site.data.products.core }} cluster's server and client certificates

 {{ site.data.products.core }} customers can use Vault's public key infrastructure (PKI) secrets engine to manage PKI certificates.
 Vault's PKI Secrets Engine greatly eases the security-critical work involved in securely maintaining a certificate authority (CA), generating, signing and distributing PKI certificates.